4.4. Basic structure

 4.4.5.
 Command messages

-All arguments in a CommandRequest are considered required unless they are specifically marked as optional in the SXL.
-If a required argument is missing in a CommandRequest it is considered as a serious error resulting in MessageNotAck.
-See section about Incomplete commands.
+All arguments in a CommandRequest are required unless specifically marked as optional in the SXL.
+See the section about Incomplete commands.

 Only a single command (cCI

-) is allowed in each CommandRequest and
+) is allowed in a CommandRequest or CommandResponse.

 4.4.5.1.
 Message structure